Beit El Kabbalist yeshiva: New City (1948) and Old City (1974)

 The son of Rabbi Shalom Hedaya (who was head of Bet El from 1927 to 1945, following the leadership of Rabbi Yedidyah Raphael Chai Abulafiya and Rabbi Massoud Alhadad), Rabbi Ovadia Hedaya, set to work on schemes to revive the study of Kabbalah in the spirit of Bet El.
 Rabbi Ovadia Hedaya did so on the roof of his house on Rashi street before taking on the task in 1958 of rebuilding the yeshiva in the new section of the city on the very street where he lived.

-In 1974, six years after the liberation of the Jewish Quarter, on the very site of the former Beit El yeshiva in the Old City, the Beit El Yeshiva was re-established (at first under the cryptic name Rishpei Esh, as understood from the Shir haShirim) under the aegis of Rabbi Meir Yehuda Guez, a noted kabbalist, who until his death was the official rabbi of the Western Wall area.
+In 1974, six years after the liberation of the Jewish Quarter, on the very site of the former Beit El yeshiva in the Old City, the Beit El Yeshiva was re-established (at first under the cryptic name Rishpei Esh, as understood from the Shir haShirim) under the aegis of Rabbi Yehuda Getz, a noted kabbalist, who until his death was the official rabbi of the Western Wall area.
 The Rashi Street yeshiva remains in existence.

 On 13 September 1995, a ceremony took place celebrating the completion of refurbishment to the yeshiva in the Old City, at this time also renamed Yeshivat HaMekubalim Beit El.
 Upon Rabbi Guez's death, his foremost student (talmid muvhaq) was chosen as Rosh Yeshiva of the Old City site.

 One of the most famous alumni of the yeshiva was Rabbi Yitzchak Kaduri, who died in January 2006.
 The Rosh Yeshiva Rabbi Shalom Mordekhai Haim Hedaya died in March 2010.
 Rabbi Raphael Hedaya was appointed as caretaker Rosh Yeshiva of Beit El at the Rashi Street yeshiva until the year of mourning was passed.

 The current Rosh Yeshiva of Beit El in the Old City is Rabbi Yisrael Avi`hai.